redpanda-data/connect/resources/docs/inputs/list.md

 Subscribe to an NSQ instance topic and channel.

+## `redis_pubsub`

+Redis supports a publish/subscribe model, it's possible to subscribe to multiple channels using this input.

 ## `scalability_protocols`

 The scalability protocols are common communication patterns which will be